Are we a good match?

-What is a great value-for-money safari lodge?
+What constitutes a value-for-money safari?

 When should we book?